Sun Tunnel Installation Cost

 Sun Tunnel vs Skylight

-Sun tunnels and Velux window skylights are pretty much designed to do the same thing - introduce natural light into your home.
-However, installing a sun tunnel is less expensive than a skylight, requiring a lower budget for materials and labour fees.
+Sun tunnels and Velux window skylights are pretty much designed to do the same thing - add natural light into your home.
+However, sun tunnel installation costs are less expensive than a skylight, requiring a lower budget for materials and labour fees.

 Sun Tunnel